 Education

 The Department of Emergency Medicine is involved at all levels of medical student training at the UW School of Medicine and Public Health, and our ACGME accredited emergency medicine residency program and fellowships are among the 80 graduate medical education programs administered through UW Health, the integrated health system of the University of Wisconsin.
-Our training programs prepare and inspire students to advance knowledge, seek research breakthroughs and improve the health of patients and communities.
+Our training programs equip and inspire learners to pursue discovery, drive research, and improve health at every level.

 Our Academic Programs